uhh-lt/microNER/README.md

 # microNER

-A micro-service for Named Entity Recognition.
+A micro-service for Named Entity Recognition based on Docker.

 We provide four pre-trained models for German.